In this article, I will try to explain how I got here, and some of the challanges that someone that loves software development will face.

 Some take longer, like migrating from monolithic to a microservice-oriented architecture.

 These are based not only on the people you work with but a company as a whole.

 If you think these tasks might be boring, but at the end of the day you will feel proud of achieving that goal — whatever it might be — and you know it will get better, carry on.

 And when things are bad, communicate and look out for your team.
 Sometimes, we don’t even realize it but the burden comes from simply not having fun.

 The perfect equilibrum

-In my case, I found that a position like Software Developer In Test (SDET) can really be across different parts in the software development lifecycle.
+In my case, I found that a position where I have certain freedom can really be beneficial for me — I like to be across different parts in the software development lifecycle.